aslam866/angularDasboard/README.md

-# Angular Core Workshop
+# Angular Material Dashboard

-We are going to use the Angular CLI and NRWL Extensions extensively in the workshop to streamline development and free us up to focus on core concepts.
+We are going to use the Angular CLI and NRWL Extensions

-Follow the steps below to get started!

 ## The Stack